Public relations: History

 Many American companies with PR departments spread the practice to Europe when they set up European subsidiaries in the wake of the Marshall plan of 1948–1952.

 In the second half of the 20th century, public relations entered an era of professional development.
 Trade associations, PR news-magazines, international PR agencies, and academic principles for the profession were established.
 In the early 2000s, press-release services began offering social-media press releases.
 The Cluetrain Manifesto predicted the effect of social media in 1999.
 As of 2024, social media has been widely used by businesses for advertising and direct engagement with customers, and is considered a necessary tool for influence.

+As of 2026, public relations is also used to generate mentions in AI tools via generative engine optimization (GEO) services, as a means of "lead generation and brand positioning".

 By country and region

 South Asia

 Public relations activity in South Asia expanded through the 2010s and 2020s, with rising spend on digital and influencer-led campaigns in major markets such as India alongside traditional media relations.

 East Asia

 In parts of East Asia, including Japan and South Korea, PR is often closely integrated with corporate communications and crisis management within large organizations, reflecting long-standing managerial and cultural norms.